 - Slow Cooker Sage Chicken w/ Acorn Squash, Apples, and Onions

-Stop and think: A few pounds of bananas cost less than a bag of chips, stretch farther, and offer more nutrition.
+Stop and think: A few pounds of bananas cost less than a bag of chips, stretches further, and offers more nutrition.